nivarson/CleanDataProject/CodeBook.md

 by the initial zip files.
 Test, train, and activity (UCI HAR Dataset) folders must contain their original files, names included, as these are taken as arguments.

-The scripts are included in the C3W4.R file, which you will have to download and source from the project.
+The scripts are included in the run_analysis.R file, which you will have to download and source from the project.
 Should you have any issue with that, or are particularly security concious, the scripts are also available in the ReadMe.md file in this project.